Information for Parents of Registered Campers

 2. Will I be able to contact my child while s/he is at camp?

 In general, we discourage parents from contacting their children during the camp session as we’ve found that doing so greatly increases the chances that a child will feel homesick during the week.
+Many campers do like to receive letters from home (we can deliver pre-written or those sent to the camp mailbox, but prefer pre-written for easy planning).
 However, if you do need to reach your child during camp you can do so by contacting the Camp Director by email at any time.
 Please note that campers are not permitted to have personal cell phones with them while at camp.